Polytoria/Docs/docs/classes/NPC/Properties/MoveTarget.md

 # MoveTarget
 ### Description
-Set where NPC will move to.
+Set the location to which the NPC should move to.

 Property of [NPC](/classes/NPC/)